 EQ100: Equinology® Equine Body Worker Certification

 If you are serious about working professionally in equine bodywork, then you need to learn from the best.
 We urge you to compare programs before taking this enormous step in the direction of your future career – we don’t know of a better course to prepare you for this field.
-With the required pre-course study, onsite class time, post-course fieldwork and associated externship, this EQ100 course provides you with 320+ hours of education.

 The Equinology® Approach was developed by Debranne Pattillo, MEEBW, founder of Equinology.
 This unique hands-on system addresses the whole body, implementing specific manual palpation methods to assess soft tissue and symmetry of muscle and structure, and utilizing detailed static and dynamic evaluation to inform the practitioner.
 Different bodywork techniques —including sports massage, soft tissue mobilization, stretching, range of motion and positioning exercises, as well as “focal” point work (stress and trigger points) — are combined to provide optimal support for horses working in every discipline.